ephraimm-zm/ephraim-api-assignment/README.md

 ---

-## Demo Video

-Link to video showcasing the functionality of the app:

-The video highlights:

-- User interaction with the city input form.
-- How the weather data is fetched and displayed.
-- Error handling for invalid city names.

----

 ## API and Resource Attribution

 This application uses the **OpenWeather API** for fetching weather data.
 You can access the API documentation here: [OpenWeather API](https://openweathermap.org/api).